 - Acting as a comprehensive record, the Encumbrance Certificate offers peace of mind to buyers and contributes to the smooth and transparent functioning of the real estate market.

 Pro Tip: Planning to expand your business or consolidate debt?
 A Loan Against Property, backed by a valid Encumbrance Certificate, could be the perfect financial solution.
-Enjoy lower interest rates and flexible repayment options with a loan against property—a smart choice to unlock your property's financial potential.
-Check your eligibility in just seconds!
+Enjoy lower interest rates and flexible repayment options with a loan against property —a smart choice to unlock your property's financial potential.
+With Bajaj Finserv Loan Against Property, you can get a loan of up to Rs.
+10.50 crore with the option of interest-only EMIs during the initial tenure.

 How to download EC in AP?